Tanasbourne, Oregon

-Tanasbourne, Oregon, is a neighborhood in Washington County, Oregon, where NW 185th Avenue and the Sunset Highway (part of U.S. Highway 26) intersect.
+Tanasbourne is a neighborhood in Washington County, Oregon, where NW 185th Avenue and the Sunset Highway (part of U.S. Highway 26) intersect.
 It is located within the greater Portland metropolitan area.
 The area includes portions of Beaverton and Hillsboro, and is generally considered to be south of U.S. 26, north of Walker Road, west of 158th, and east of Cornelius Pass Road.
 Adjacent to Aloha and part of the West Metro region, Tanasbourne has many shopping areas and is the former home of the defunct Tanasbourne Mall.

 History

 In the 1970s, Standard Insurance Company developed a large tract of land along the Sunset Highway near 185th Avenue.
 The name of the development is a hybrid of tenas from the Chinook Jargon and the Middle English term bourn.
 Tenas translates as small and bourn as creek (see burn in Scottish English), giving the term tanasbourne the meaning of small, pretty creeks.

 Standard developed an indoor mall at the site, with the mall opening in 1975.
-In 1976, a library was opened in the community, and in 1990 the city of Hillsboro took over those operations and maintained the branch until 2007, when it was closed and a new main branch of the Hillsboro Public Library was opened farther west.
+In 1976, a library was opened in the community, and in 1990 the City of Hillsboro took over those operations and maintained the branch until 2007, when it was closed and a new main branch of the Hillsboro Public Library was opened farther west.
 In 1983, the county approved a master plan created by Standard to develop 850 acre at Tanasbourne.
 Hillsboro annexed much of the Tanasbourne area in 1987.
 The next year plans were announced for an expansion of the old mall along with construction of new retail buildings in the area.
 The mall was never expanded.